cgmartin/express-api-server/README.md

 See [src/config.js](src/config.js) for a full list of the available configuration options.

-See [src/lib/errors.js](src/lib/errors.js) for several built-in Error sub-types appropriate for API scenarios.
+See [src/lib/errors.js](src/lib/errors.js) for built-in Error sub-types appropriate for API/HTTP scenarios.

 See [example/server.js](example/server.js) for a runnable example.